A trashy Christmas tree story that hurts Earth

 Resolutions?

-It’s not just Cebu or the Philippines.
-The trend is global, and not limited to oceans.
+The plastic trash trend is global, and not limited to oceans.

 From Mexico to Nicaragua, Malaysia to the Philippines, we make Christmas cards from trash trees.
 It’s our tradition.
 It’s Tedly’s tradition.
-This year, for the first time, someone joined us — Tedly’s mom.
+In 2020, for the first time, someone else joins us — Tedly’s mom, Diane.

 me, tedly, mom diane stand around the trashy christmas tree on the beach with the words "merry christmas, liloan, cebu, 2019"

-While Tedly decorated his masterpiece, Mom Diane and I chatted under the shade of the trees.
-She told me when she was a child, goods were not packaged like they are today – everything was loose.
+While Tedly decorates his masterpiece, Mom Diane and I chat under in the tree shade.
+She recounts her childhood experience with consumer goods.
+She says they were not packaged like they are today – everything was loose back then.

-The three of us recently reminisced about how lollipops used to come on thick cardboard sticks.
-What was wrong with those, we wondered?
+We both remember when lollipops came on thick cardboard sticks.
+What was wrong with those, we wonder?

-Every now and then, I read about a new type of grocery store that packs items for consumers using all recyclable wrapping.
+Every now and then I read about a new type of grocery store that packs items for consumers with recyclable wrapping.
 Orders are filled from bulk bins.
 So, everything is loose, like in Mom Diane’s youth, and then the grocery orders are sustainably packed.
 These types of entrepreneurs and consumers give me hope.

 If you’re looking for a group to share ideas, Environmentally Conscious Consumers is a good one.
-I’ve belonged to it since it started.
-I often see hopeful news in the plastic trash war posted on this page or in its group by the same name before I see it anywhere else.
+It showcases hopeful news in the plastic trash war.

 As nonstop travelers, it’s difficult for us to live plastic-free.
 We don’t have a home base to store jars and place orders in bulk.
-But, I can keep doing what I’m doing – like bringing my day bag or backpack to the market.
-I can resolve to skip water bags and lollipops forever, instead of flip flopping.
+But, I can keep doing what I’m doing – like bringing my day bag or backpack to the market. and I can resolve to skip water bags, bottles and lollipops.
+I can resolve to stop flip flopping.
+Because it really does matter.

-So, that’s the Earth Vagabonds trashy Christmas tree tradition story.
-Somehow I don’t think we’ll have many bare trees in the years ahead.
+So.
+That’s the Earth Vagabonds trashy Christmas tree tradition story.
+Somehow I don’t think we’ll have any more bare trees in the years ahead.
+At least – not until we all make the same resolutions.

 From my family to yours, Merry Christmas and peace on Earth.
-And may we all use less singe-use plastic in the coming decade.
+And may we all use less singe-use plastic in the coming year.

 trashy christmas tree on a beach with lots of plastic bits stuck to branches tied together with plastic cords